 For a town of only several hundred people, this is one of the most rollicking places in Ireland.
 There are only a few pubs, and all are quiet until 9:30.
 Then they fill up, and music happens.
 Lots of it.
 It is a quintessential good time.
 Put your sweetheart on your knee—the pubs can always use an empty seat—and stay until closing.
 (During one of the sentimental songs, swoop in, nuzzle, and kiss the neck.)

-The Waterford Crystal factory.
+The stunning House of Waterford Crystal.
 We suggest a kiss in the parking lot.
 Getting carried away inside this exquisite store could be quite a costly event!

 A romantic town if ever there was one.
 Black Freren Gate on Abbey Street is the last complete remnant of the crumbling Norman walls and gates.
-Pass through the gate and kiss beneath it.
-It is said that a kiss under a gate heals the past and bodes good luck for the future!
+Pass through the gate and kiss beneath it; it is said that a kiss under a gate heals the past and bodes good luck for the future!
 Once the medieval capital of Ireland, the city has a rich medieval heritage visible through its narrow streetscapes and its historical buildings that give the town the sense of old-world romance.

 One local told us that there are two things to do on islands with few roads and many stones–that’s to make babies or build walls.
 Certainly building walls seems the least desirable of the two options for a visitor.